ibm-cloud-docs/power-iaas/downloading-fixes.md

 ```
 Task ID 10 created.
 ```
-{: codeblock}
+{: screen}

 ## Ordering fixes and updates for IBM i VMs
 {: #downloading-fixes-ibmi}
 {: help}
 {: support}

-The `SNDPTFORD` command is used to order and receive IBM-supplied fixes (or program temporary fixes, PTFs) for the IBM i environment and IBM-supplied applications.
-You can use this command over the electronic customer support configuration that uses TCP/IP connectivity through Universal Connection.
+You can use the `SNDPTFORD` command to order and receive IBM-supplied fixes (or PTFs) for the IBM i environment and IBM-supplied applications.
+You can use this command over the electronic customer support configuration that uses TCP/IP connectivity through *Universal Connection*.
 You can use the `SNDPTFORD` command to order the following types of fixes and related information:

 - Separate or accompanying cover letters
 - Individual fixes